 EMDR can be used for children, adolescents and adults who suffer from trauma or painful events, from depression, addiction, eating disorders, panic attacks, phobias, obsessional compulsive disorders, psycho-somatic disorders etc.

-The advantage of the technique is the speed and efficacy of the treatment.
+The advantage of the technique is the speed and efficiency of the treatment.

-In certain complex cases, the change may not be as quick but the technique is no less effective and is integrated into the psychotherapeutic process.
+In certain complex cases, the change might not be as quick as expected but the technique is no less effective and is integrated into the psychotherapeutic process.

 A session lasts around 40 minutes.
 If it is unfinished, the session will be continued at the next appointment.